 Take an Inventory of the Pantry

 The key to controlling the food budget is to identify what you already have in the house.
-Before sitting down to make out your grocery list, check the pantry and the freezer and make a note of what you can use to prepare meals for the next week or so.
+Before sitting down to make your grocery list, check the pantry, fridge and freezer and make a note of what you can use to prepare meals for the next week or so.
 This will help you avoid placing items on the grocery list that you already have in abundance.

 Plan Your Meals

-Using the results of the inventory review, begin the process of planning meals for the next week to two weeks.
+Using the results of the inventory review, begin the process of planning meals for the next week or two.
 Consider using a calendar that will allow you to write out what you will serve at each meal.
-You can begin by making entries based on what is already on hand.
-When you are finished with this part of the process, you’ll be able to readily see how many meals you need to plan for, along with which days you need to purchase the ingredients you don’t already have on hand.
+You can begin by making entries based on what’s already on hand.
+When you’re finished with this part of the process, you’ll be able to readily see how many meals you need to plan for, along with which days you need to purchase the ingredients you don’t already have on hand.

 With the planning phase complete, you can move on to preparing a grocery list on a budget.
-Starting with the first date on the schedule, make a preliminary list of what you need to round out each of those meals.
-At this point, don’t worry about ordering the list.
-Just note what you need to cover the meals for each day in succession.
+Starting with the first date on the schedule and make a preliminary list of what you need to round out each of those meals.
+Note what you need to cover the meals for each day in succession.

 While preparing a grocery list on a budget, be open to using generic or store brands rather than the pricier name brands.
 Look further down the shelves and see how much you can save by trying those lesser-known options.